Why I Avoid Non-Stick Cookware and Pans

 - Ceramic-Coated items – even though far safer than PFAS, ceramics can still be exposed to heavy metal and titanium dioxide nanoparticles.

 - Aluminum Cookware – aluminium pans and pots have been almost entirely phased out, and for a good reason – it can easily leak into your food.
 Not only that, but some researches have shown aluminium to possess suspected neurotoxic effects.
+When it comes to pots, I prefer the MasterClass Stainless Steel pots.

 What to Buy